Books may be renewed in 3 ways:

 - One less thing for you to worry about, automatic renewals are here!

 - The library now provides automatic renewals for all eligible items on your due date.
-The renewed due date will be 21 days after the initial due date.
+The renewed due date will be extended by the original checkout period (21 days for books, 7 days for DVDs).
 Eligible items can be renewed up to 3 times.

 - The following items will not be eligible for automatic renewals.